How to Get Whiter Teeth

 What is the Best Way to Whiten Teeth?

-According to the American Dental Association (ADA), teeth whitening toothpaste and mouthwashes can help remove stains on the surface of teeth, but a bleaching product like carbamide and hydrogen peroxide is needed to reach internal stains below the enamel.
-These can be bought over-the-counter, from your dentist, or administered in the office.
+According to the American Dental Association (ADA), teeth whitening toothpaste and mouthwashes can help remove stains on the surface of teeth.
+Still, a bleaching product like carbamide and hydrogen peroxide is needed to reach internal stains below the enamel.
+These can be bought over the counter, from your dentist, or administered in the office.

 A dentist will be able to evaluate the coloration of your teeth and determine the best solution.